VisTrails/VisTrails/doc/usersguide/packages.rst

  :math:`\sim`\ ``/.vistrails/userpackages``

-directory, as described in Section :ref:`sec-packages-simple_example`.
+directory, as described in Section :ref:`sec-packages-simple-example`.
 This makes the package available to the current user only.
 However, if you are a power user or a system administrator, you may wish to make certain packages available to all users of a |vistrails| installation.
 To do this, copy the appropriate package files and/or directories to the

  ``vistrails/packages``